 Wave allows you multiple partners, collaborators, and accountants.
 For those who are entrepreneurial to the core, you can also run multiple businesses in one account.

 Tracking and Reporting

-With a live dashboard, you can track the performance of your business instantly.
-Wave also has a powerful reporting functioning for overdue bills and invoices, profit and loss, as well as cash flow.
+With a live dashboard, you can instantly track your business’s performance.
+Wave also has a powerful reporting function for overdue bills and invoices, profit and loss, and cash flow.